SarthakMakhija/tech-lessons-posts/content/en/blog/behind_the_mic_my_journey_to_delivering_a_conference_talk/index.md

 ### Introspection

-I found it beneficial to break down my preparation into smaller, manageable tasks and maintain a well-organized to-do list.
-This allowed me to focus on one task at a time.
-I am incredibly grateful for the support I received from Unmesh Joshi, Gautam Rege, Aman Mangal, and Tittu Varghese, whose assistance were invaluable in completing my tasks and giving a nice shape to my talk.
+Looking back, I am incredibly grateful for the support I received from Unmesh Joshi, Gautam Rege, Aman Mangal, and Tittu Varghese, whose assistance were invaluable in completing my tasks and giving a nice shape to my talk.

-I found my mock practice sessions to be extremely helpful.
+The mock practice sessions were also instrumental.
 Timing myself during rehearsals helped me develop a comfortable pace, significantly reducing my anxiety about exceeding the allotted time.

-I believe it's perfectly normal to feel nervous before a presentation.
-However, if possible, I prefer to experience those nerves beforehand, during practice sessions, rather than solely during the actual talk.
+This experience has **reinforced the importance of meticulous preparation** and the **value of seeking feedback from colleagues**.
+I encourage anyone considering submitting a talk proposal to embrace the challenge.
+The rewards – sharing your knowledge, connecting with the community, and growing as a presenter – are truly immense.

+I am deeply grateful to Thoughtworks, NPCI, and Caizin for their invaluable support in making this presentation a reality.

 The recording of the talk is available [here](https://www.youtube.com/watch?v=_55OM23zhUo) and the slides are available [here](https://github.com/SarthakMakhija/questioning-database-claims-gocon24).